Skip to Content

 There is no dress code at Whistler restaurants or bars, so you don’t have to worry about packing a jacket and tie.
 You can turn up pretty much everywhere in casual clothes.
 However, if you plan to go a fine dining restaurant, you might be more comfortable in a nice pair of pants and a sweater or a simple dress.

 Hot tubbing and visiting the spa are an important part of the Whistler experience.
-Don’t forget your bathing suit.
+Don’t forget your bathing suit and a pair of sandals for navigating snowy poolsides.

 What is the best month to visit Whistler in winter?

-Late November and December have variable skiing conditions so it can be a bit quieter than other times of the year.
+Late November and early to mid-December have variable skiing conditions so it can be a bit quieter than other times of the year.
 However, you might luck into some powder.
-It’s also a cheap time to visit in winter.
+It’s also a cheapest time to visit in winter.

 The holiday season around Christmas and New Year’s brings good skiing conditions, and tons of events to Whistler.
-It’s a popular time to visit, and for good reason.
+It’s a popular (and expensive) time to visit, and for good reason.

 There are several ways to get to Whistler in winter.
 The easiest and most economical option is to take one of the shuttle bus services: YVR Skylynx, Whistler Shuttle, or Epic Rides.
 They offer rides from Vancouver or Vancouver Airport to Whistler.